Device distribution

 Top Devices gives a more detailed ranked list than the high-level distribution chart.

-Use the two widgets together:
+Use the two together:

-Device DistributionQuick high-level split by device group
+Device DistributionYou want a quick high-level split by device group

 How to use this data